 Line 13 then becomes part of your other deductions (if any), and that total will appear on line 23.
 As the instructions say, take line 23 from this form and apply it to line 10 on your Idaho Individual Income Tax Return, Form 40.

 As always if you have any questions, please don't hesitate to contact our office!
-We appreciate your business and look forward to the opportunity to help you however we are able.
+We appreciate your business and look forward to the opportunity to help.

 Posted by idahomsa at 1/11/2017 3:58:00 PM